Cation-DNA outer sphere coordination in DNA polymorphism: A- and C-complexes: free energy, potential energy of the system componetns and helix parameters.

-For the decamer in all the solutions and the 20-mer in the ethanol solution, we calculated the free (Gibbs) energy $G$ of the system in (NpT) ensemble using the WHAM (see Section~\ref{section-Methods-WHAM} for details).
-The results are shown in Figure~\ref{fig-WHAM-eth-meth}.
-The changes in free and potential energy, as well as in entropy after the C-A transition are listed in Table~\ref{table-deltaUGS-WHAM}.
+For the decamer in all the solutions, we calculated the free (Gibbs) energy G of the system in (NpT) ensemble using the umbrella sampling scheme combined with the WHAM (see Section~\ref{section-Methods-WHAM} for details).
+The profiles are shown in Figure~\ref{fig-WHAM-eth-meth}, the changes in free and potential energy, as well as in entropy after the C-A transition are listed in Table~\ref{table-deltaUGS-WHAM}.

-When an organic solvent is added to DNA in water, the dielectric constant of the solution decreases, the electrostatic interactions of counterions with the DNA polyion increase, and the counterions approach the DNA molecule.
-The space available to the ions and, accordingly, their entropy decrease.
-The only way to decrease the free energy is to approach as close as possible to the charges on the DNA.
-For a counterion, being near one oxygen atom of one phosphate turns out to be less favorable than the coordination with several (full and partial) charges on the DNA surface.
+The reaction coordinate MGW is the average distance between phosphorus atoms on the opposite strands.
+In the region near A-DNA, MGW is the width of the major groove.
+This reaction coordinate was chosen to differentiate between the A and C forms in the ethanol and methanol solutions.
+The C and B forms correspond to the same value of MGW.